seulba/CEG3006-Project-Group-8/README.md

 <p align='center'>
 <img alt="image" src="https://github.com/user-attachments/assets/151f1925-3976-4ca6-bad5-b757e70b650b" width="500"/>
 </p>

-The proposed system architecture consists of three main subsystems: the pedestrian subsystem, the communication subsystem, and the vehicle subsystem.
-On the pedestrian side, a smartwatch worn by the child continuously monitors location and motion data using onboard sensors such as GPS, an accelerometer and a gyroscope.
-The smartwatch application checks whether the child is within a predefined geofenced blindspot or hazardous roadside zone and evaluates whether the child’s movement pattern indicates an approach toward the road.
+The proposed system architecture is made up of three main parts: the pedestrian node, the communication layer, and the vehicle node.
+On the pedestrian side, a smartwatch application acts as the main sensing and decision unit.
+It uses the smartwatch’s built-in sensors and location services to monitor the child’s position and movement, while referencing predefined geofence data to determine whether the child is within a blind-spot or hazardous roadside area.

+When the system detects a potentially dangerous situation, the smartwatch generates an alert packet and sends it through the communication layer using BLE.
+This serves as the first stage of the warning process, allowing nearby vehicles to receive the alert directly from the child’s device.

-When the trigger conditions are met, the smartwatch generates a BLE-based warning message and broadcasts it to vehicles within range of 15metres.
-On the vehicle side, an On-Board Unit (OBU) or compatible head unit receives the message, validates its freshness and uniqueness, and displays a warning to the driver.
-To extend situational awareness, the first receiving vehicle may rebroadcast the warning to nearby vehicles within a range of 50metres.
-This forwarding process is controlled with a hop count of 2 hops and message expiry time of 1 minute to prevent unnecessary network congestion.
+On the vehicle side, the receiving vehicle processes the alert through its OBU or head unit.
+The vehicle validates the message, checks that it is new and relevant, and then displays a warning to the driver.
+To further improve awareness beyond the first receiving vehicle, the alert can also be forwarded to other nearby vehicles.
+This creates a wider safety warning zone around the child, especially in blind-spot situations where not all drivers may have direct visibility of the hazard.

-In addition, the system uses predefined geofenced blindspot zones, which may be configured using stored coordinates representing hazardous crossing areas.
-These zones allow the smartwatch to apply context-aware alert triggering rather than relying solely on motion data.
+Overall, the architecture is designed to provide an early-warning mechanism by combining child-side sensing, short-range wireless alert transmission, and vehicle-side warning dissemination.
+The geofence database supports this process by giving the smartwatch location context, so alerts are triggered more intelligently rather than relying on motion data alone.

 ## Functions